jh1993/UnderusedOptions/README.txt

 Orb Control:
 - Max Charges (4 SP): +9 max charges.
-- Orb Duplication (5 SP): When casting this spell, every allied orb will instead continue moving in its original path, but create a copy of itself targeting the target of this spell, which counts as you casting the corresponding orb spell.
-This consumes a charge from the corresponding orb spell.
-If there are no charges remaining, the copying will not occur, and the orb will be redirected to the target tile.
+- Anti-Particle Beam (5 SP): When casting this spell, every allied orb will shoot a beam at the target tile.
+Each beam deals damage of each damage type the orb is not immune to, multiplied by 100% minus the orb's resistance to that damage type.
+The base damage is equal to 4 times the orb's level, and does not harm allies.
+A beam melts through walls if its corresponding orb can melt through walls; otherwise it is stopped by the first wall it encounters.

 Permanence:
 - Retroactive (3 SP): When you cast this spell, all friendly units' buffs and enemies' debuffs are extended by 5 turns.
 Cannot extend the duration of stun, freeze, petrify, glassify, and similar incapacitating effects on units that can gain clarity.